 Albuquerque is a very large city located in the state of New Mexico.
 With a population of 561,008 people and 167 constituent neighborhoods, Albuquerque is the largest community in New Mexico.

 Albuquerque real estate is some of the most expensive in New Mexico, although Albuquerque house values don't compare to the most expensive real estate in the U.S.

 Also of interest is that Albuquerque has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Albuquerque citizens is very high relative to the national average among all cities (21.84%): 36.46% of adults in Albuquerque have a bachelor's degree or even advanced degree.
+The citizens of Albuquerque are very well educated compared to the average community in the nation: 37.40% of adults in Albuquerque have a bachelor's degree or even advanced degree.

 The most common language spoken in Albuquerque is English.
 Other important languages spoken here include Spanish and Native American languages.